The ancestors of the name Bramwel date back to the Anglo-Saxon

 Early Notables of the Bramwel family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Bramwel Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was born in Pontefract...
+Another 37 words (3 lines of text) are included under the topic Early Bramwel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bramwel family to the New World and Oceana